Hygrocybe quieta

 Hygrocybe quieta is a species of agaric (gilled mushroom) in the family Hygrophoraceae.
 It has been given the recommended English name of oily waxcap in the UK.
 The species has a European distribution and typically occurs in grassland where it produces basidiocarps (fruit bodies) in the autumn.
-In several countries, H. quieta is of conservation concern, appearing on national red lists of threatened fungi.
+Threats to its habitat have resulted in the species being assessed as globally "vulnerable" on the IUCN Red List of Threatened Species.

 Taxonomy

 The species was first described in 1951 by the French mycologist Robert Kühner as Hygrophorus quietus and was later moved to the genus Hygrocybe.
 The specific epithet refers to Lactarius quietus, an unrelated agaric which has the same distinctive smell as Hygrocybe quieta.
 Arnolds (1986) considered Hygrocybe obrussea (Fr.)
 Wünsche to be an older name for the oily waxcap, but the application of this name is disputed.
 Arnold's interpretation has been accepted by some modern authorities, but not by others.